 Night Vision CCTV

-Infrared CCTV cameras (sometime know as IR cameras) have sensors that can detect the faintest amount of reflected light in the infrared spectrum and can use it to produce a black and white image, as you can see above.
-Most camera manufacturers offer infrared cameras within their range and they include Hikvision (below left) and Avigilon (below right).
+Infrared night vision cameras (sometime know as IR cameras) have sensors that can detect the faintest amount of reflected light in the infrared spectrum.
+They use these sensors to produce a black and white image, as you can see below.
+Most camera manufacturers offer infrared as standard with their IP cameras and they include Dahua, Axis, Avigilon and Hikvision.

-Thermal cameras operate by detecting heat signatures and are the only type of CCTV cameras that can operate in complete darkness.
-They are primarily used to monitor industrial machinery for potential problems and in remote locations such as on mining sites and farms.
-At Intellisec we can provide thermal cameras from most camera manufacturers which includes Axis Communications (below left) and Hikvision.
+Thermal cameras are the only type of CCTV cameras that can operate in complete darkness.
+They are most commonly used for perimeter security in business part and residential estates, usually equipped with analytical features e.g. line detection.
+They are also used in remote, isolated areas such as on mining sites and farms.
+There are several leading thermal camera manufacturers and they include Axis (below left) and Dahua (below right).

 Thermal Vision Monocular

-For low cost night vision solution we recommend the Thermal Vision Monocular.
+For low cost night vision solution, we recommend a Thermal Vision Monocular.
 Simply hold it up to your eye and you can see objects in low light.
 Recommended for home security or for patrolling night security guards.